vcoetzee/nutrition-project/README.md

 *Dimension reduction*

 *Data transformation:* Outliers and distributions were evaluated using df.hist, df.skew, the IQR method (df.quantile; Q1-1.5*IQR/ Q3+1.5*IQR) and the Standard deviation (std) method (df.std; +- 3std).
 A variable is considered normally distributed if df.skew is between -1 and 1.
 The std method of outlier classification is preferred if the distribution is normal, while the IQR method is preferred if the distribution is not normal.
   * Where the outlier is not possible (for instance, age of 405) the outlier is treated as a missing variable and replaced by mean.
-One outlier in avg_systbp, avg_diabp and avg_pulse was replaced by the mean.
+Three impossible outliers were replaced by the mean.
   * Where outliers are present (and possible) and the distribution is positively skewed I first try log-transform